Oil and Gas IoT

-The oil and gas industry is an early adopter of Internet of Things (IoT) technology, and for good reason.
+The oil and gas industry is an early adopter of internet of things (IoT) technology, and for good reason.
 Energy providers leverage many of the same IoT components used in other industries, including remote sensors, machine learning and the cloud.
-When connected and combined with business processes such as alerts, IoT systems enable operators to monitor systems and react safely and in real-time to production issues as they arise.
+When connected and combined with business processes such as alerts, IoT in oil and gas systems enables operators to monitor systems and react safely and in real time to production issues as they arise.

-Using IoT to help protect the environment is yet another important use as all energy providers focus more on environmental concerns and social issues.
-Leveraging IoT to track waste and hazardous spills in order to make quicker business decisions is one example.
+- Environmental impact: Using IoT to help protect the environment is yet another important use as all energy providers focus more on environmental concerns and social issues.
+IoT in oil and gas helps reduce drilling operations’ carbon footprint.
+Leveraging IoT to track waste and hazardous spills to make quicker business decisions is one example.